opencontainers/image-spec/image-index.md

         This property is RESERVED for future versions of the specification.

+  If multiple manifests match a client or runtime's requirements, the first matching entry SHOULD be used.

 - **`annotations`** *string-string map*

     This OPTIONAL property contains arbitrary metadata for the image index.